David00/rpi-power-monitor/_docs/v0.3.0/plugins.md

 ## Sharing your Plugin

 If you'd like to share your work and make your plugin available for other users, you can submit a pull request (PR) to have your plugin integrated into the Power Monitor for Raspberry Pi project.
-Plugins that whose PRs are approved will be added to the [Supported Plugin List](plugin-list).
+Plugins whose PRs are approved will be added to the [Supported Plugin List](plugin-list).
 You are also welcome to host your plugin in your own repo if you don't want to submit a PR; however, your plugin will not be added to the Supported Plugin List.

 Before submitting a PR, please read and understand the following: